ibm-watson-embedded-business-assistant/eba-example-agents/samples/EDI.md

 `what is the {trailer items count|edi:TrailerCount} and {trailer details|edi:TrailerDetails} and {trailer amount|edi:TrailerAmount} for this {order|edi:PurchaseOrder}`.

-This pattern will enable Watson Assistant to perform natural language understanding for these different concepts using just one pattern as an input.
+This pattern will enable EBA to perform natural language understanding for these different concepts using just one pattern as an input.
 However, the assistant may not support answering this exact question.
 In this particular example, the assistant is not able to reuse the purchase order concept three times.

 ### Actions